rjar2020/superpayment/README.md

   3. AuthZ / AuthN (SpringBoot Security) -> csrf-token handling and go beyond basic auth.
   4. Swagger for documenting the API.
   5. Certificate for HTTPS, it's a must, for enhancing security.
-  6. Heroku.
+  6. Automate cloud deployment in AWS.
 * Backoffice pagination ->
-  1. Implementing and InHouse pagination model.
+  1. Implementing an in-house pagination model.
   2. Allowing customers to set the page size.
   3. Table's fixed size.
 * Notes ->
   1. A Voucher can have max & min amount & expiration date.
-  2. Voucher code and id in prod should be two (2) different things for security, personalization and cognitive load reason around the UUID format.
+  2. Voucher code and ID in prod should be two (2) different things for security, personalization and cognitive load reason around the UUID format.
   3. Version in DB, for concurrency-> For transaction deduplication, we can use optimistic locking.